 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

 Learning Sciences (Structured PhD)

-Students will be selected by a Course Committee comprising the course Directors, prospective research supervisor and Head of School of Psychology or Education.
-Entrants will be expected to have no less than an upper second class honours degree in education, psychology or a discipline related to educational technologies (e.g. information technology, computer science, business information systems).
+Students are selected by a Course Committee comprising the course Directors, prospective research supervisor and Head of School of Psychology or Education.
+Entrants are expected to have no less than an upper second class honours degree in education, psychology or a discipline related to educational technologies (e.g. information technology, computer science, business information systems).
 If students do not have this basic qualification they must have demonstrated high ability by some other means (e.g. through publications or achievement in a higher degree).